Alessandro-Bongarzone/Alessandro-Bongarzone.github.io/_pages/about.md

   - /about.html
 ---

-_The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination._\\                _Michael Faraday_
+_The world little knows how many of the thoughts and theories which have passed through the mind of a scientific investigator, have been crushed in silence and secrecy by his own severe criticism and adverse examination._

+_Michael Faraday_{: .align-right}

 Welcome to my personal webpage!